keepthrifty/keepthrifty.github.io/work-with-me.md

 Some people like to flip houses - taking a building that has lots of promise and bringing it to it's full potential.

-I, on the other hand, get joy out of _flipping lives_.
+I get joy out of _flipping lives_.

-Do you have dreams you'd love to pursue but you don't have the means to get there or the confidence to take the leap?
+Do you have dreams you'd love to pursue but you don't think you have the means to get there or the confidence to take the leap?

 I've been there.
 I'd always wanted to spend more time with my wife and kids and to work on passion projects, but as the sole income in our household, I never felt I could take the risk.